 The ryokan offers plenty of amenities for both men and women, like shaving instruments, toothbrush, toothpaste and other hygiene items, hair ties, and so much more, plus in room snacks, and tea.
 In fact, we were offered tea anytime we were in the common area, when we arrived, when we were waiting to depart, and with every meal.
 I love tea, and I often drink it at home, but I don’t think I’ve ever been anywhere where I was given so much tea – even England didn’t come close to this!

 The ryokan also provides yukata, cotton robes, to be worn when going to or from the baths, as well as towels, and other amenities one needs for bathing.
-You really don’t need to bring much except perhaps a book to read and
+You really don’t need to bring much except perhaps a book to read, your camera for sightseeing, and a good moisturizer for after your bath.

 I mentioned above that one of the main draws of Fujiya, the other ryokan in the area, and Kurokawa Onsen as a whole is the natural hot spring baths.
 I’ll be creating an entire post on hot spring etiquette, the proper order of bathing, and more, but for now know that it is completely nude bathing (no swimsuits, towels, or underwear allowed inside the water), children are not allowed in the onsen town, and each bath is separated by men and women.
 Bathing outdoors under the stars in the fresh spring water while the crickets chirped in the background will always be one of my favorite memories.